 Improved indoor reared

 A smaller proportion of meat chickens are reared in indoor systems in conditions that improve their welfare.
-These systems are similar to those described above, but include improvements, such as:
+These are similar to those described above, but include improvements such as:

 Free-range and organic

-The law requires free-range and organic systems to meet certain requirements, for example, relating to space within the building and the age of the birds at slaughter.
+The law requires free-range and organic systems to meet certain requirements, such as the amount of space in the building and the age of the birds at slaughter.

 End of rearing

-It usually takes five to six weeks for the birds to reach the desired weight for slaughter of around 2.2 kilogrammes.
-They are then caught, placed into crates and transported to the abattoir.
+It usually takes five to six weeks for the birds to reach the desired weight for slaughter, which is around 2.2kg.
+They're then caught, put into crates and transported to the abattoir.

 Find out about some of the key welfare issues for meat chickens.